leovigna/agent-coeus/README.md

 * [Zep](#setup-zep): Graph Memory Database

 ### Environment Variables
+> 💡Make sure to update **both** envvar files to be able to run local scripts and deploy to Google Cloud Run

 The following envvars are used by Coeus in [.env.yaml](./.env.example.yaml) (Google Cloud Run) and [./apps/coeus-mcp/.env](./apps/coeus-mcp/.env.example) (local development)

 ```.env.yaml